wixette/meowlang/README.md

 ## Language Specification

-### The Meow List
+### Meow List

-A valid Meowlang source code is simply a text representation of the Meow List.
+A valid Meowlang source code is simply a text representation of a Meow List.

-The Meow List is a sequence of Meow elements.
+A Meow List is a sequence of Meow elements.

 Every Meow element contains zero or more Meow tokens.
 The number of Meow tokens in a Meow element corresponds to a non-negative integer value, which is the